-In connection with our audit, nothing came to our attention that caused us to believe that the Pike Lake Area Wastewater Collection System failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions.
+In connection with our audit, nothing came to our attention that caused us to believe that the Pike Lake Area Wastewater Collection System failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, and miscellaneous provisions sections of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the System's noncompliance with the above referenced provisions.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the System's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.

-Pike Lake Area Wastewater Collection System's Response to Finding
+Pike Lake Area Wastewater Collection System's Response to Findings

-The Pike Lake Area Wastewater Collection System's response to the internal control finding identified in our audit is described in the Corrective Action Plan.
-The System's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The Pike Lake Area Wastewater Collection System's responses to the internal control findings identified in our audit are described in the Corrective Action Plan.
+The System's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.